-Despite that the iPad mini 4 is obviously the best smaller tablet Apple has ever created; well, I say obviously, but the mini 3 was actually something of a backwards step.
-That device was just the mini 2 with a new colour and Touch ID, but the mini 4 is a much better device.
+The iPad Mini 4 was obviously the best smaller tablet Apple had ever created at time of writing; well, I say obviously, but the Mini 3 was actually something of a backwards step.
+That device was just the Mini 2 with a new color and Touch ID, but the Mini 4 is a much better device.

 If you're torn between the large and smaller models, the key thing to know about the mini range is that it's a tablet that can actually go in your pocket.
 Not easily, admittedly, but it'll slip easily into a jacket for on-the-go slate action.

-Coming in at £419 / $399 / AU$579 (although it's a lot cheaper at retailers on our iPad deals guide), the 128GB Wi-Fi-only model, this still isn't the budget option we've been after from Apple (and will probably never get, given the brand's lust for premium, high-cost devices), but it's much closer than the larger variants (with the exception of the new iPad 9.7).
+Now available for the still-expensive £399 / $399 / AU$579 (although it's a lot cheaper at retailers on our iPad deals guide), the 128GB Wi-Fi-only model, this still isn't the budget option we've been after from Apple (and will probably never get, given the brand's lust for premium, high-cost devices), but it's much closer than the larger variants (with the exception of the new iPad 9.7).

 So what's Apple up to?
-Is the mini tablet market being eaten by phablets – in fact, is the iPhone Plus series cannibalising the mini 4?
+Is the smaller tablet market being eaten by phablets – in fact, is the iPhone Plus / Max series cannibalising the Mini 4?
 Or is it that we're not replacing tablets at the same rate, thus making it harder for Apple to justify constantly creating a premium model each year?